-In 1935 the then Epsom Urban District Council purchased the Common and the Council still owns the site today.
-During the twentieth century, the Common's landscape has seen a huge change as a consequence of the enormous change to local peoples' daily lives.
+In 1935 we purchased the Common and still own the site today.
+During the twentieth century, the Common landscape has seen a huge change as a consequence of the enormous change to local peoples' daily lives.
 The local people living around the Common no longer own cattle, goats or pigs and the Common has changed from a largely open grazed landscape into a largely wooded landscape.

 Today we manage the Common for nature conservation whilst still allowing good public access.
-The nature conservation value of Epsom Common is recognised by Natural England, who designated the Common as a Site of Special Scientific Interest (SSSI) in the 1950s and in 2001 the Common was also designated a Local Nature Reserve (the largest in Surrey).
-In recent years, cattle have been reintroduced to help control and manage scrub encroachment.
+The nature conservation value of Epsom Common is recognised by Natural England, who designated the Common as a Site of Special Scientific Interest (SSSI) in the 1950s and in 2001 the Common was also designated a local nature reserve (the largest in Surrey).
+In recent years, cattle have been reintroduced to help control scrub encroachment.